 About Lieff Cabraser Heimann & Bernstein, LLP

-Recognized as “one of the nation’s premier plaintiffs’ firms” by The American Lawyer, Lieff Cabraser is a national plaintiffs’ law firm with offices in Nashville, New York, San Francisco, and Seattle.
+Recognized as “one of the nation’s premier plaintiffs’ firms” by The American Lawyer, Lieff Cabraser is a national plaintiffs’ law firm with offices in Nashville, New York, and San Francisco.
 We have successfully prosecuted scores of product defect class action lawsuits against many of the largest U.S. manufacturers and corporations.
 Working with co-counsel, we have achieved judgments and settlements in excess of $19 billion for consumers in these cases.

 About Corpus Law Patel